-There are many different methods that have successfully helped people to quit smoking, including:
+Many different methods have successfully helped people to quit smoking, including:

-Nicotine is very highly addictive drug and it’s the nicotine in the cigarettes that makes it so addictive.
-Nicotine replacement therapy works by releasing the nicotine into the blood very steadily and at much slower rate.
+Nicotine is a very highly addictive drug, and it’s the nicotine in the cigarettes that makes it so addictive.
+Nicotine replacement therapy releases the nicotine into the blood steadily and much slower.

 NRT comes in different forms, including:

-- Chewing gum (Nicotine gum is a type of chewing gum that delivers nicotine to the body.
+Chewing gum (Nicotine gum is a type of chewing gum that delivers nicotine to the body.
 It is used as an aid in NRT.
 Gum should not be used less than 15 minutes after eating or drinking, as this will reduce absorption.
-Users are directed to chew the gum until it softens and produces a tingling sensation or "peppery" taste.
-The gum is then "parked," or tucked, in between the cheek and gums.
-When the tingling ends the gum is chewed again until it returns, and is then re-parked in a new location)
+Users are directed to chew the gum until it softens and produces a tingling or "peppery" taste.
+The gum is then "parked," or tucked between the cheek and gums.
+When the tingling ends, the gum is chewed again until it returns and is then re-parked in a new location)

 Mouth spray Some smokers find it useful to combine NRT products.
-For example, smokers can do this by wearing the patches through the day and then use a gum or an inhalator to help relieve a sudden craving for a cigarette.
+For example, smokers can do this by wearing the patches throughout the day and then using gum or an inhalator to help relieve a sudden craving for a cigarette.
 Most courses of NRT last eight to 12 weeks before you gradually reduce the dose and eventually stop.
-Most people stop using NRT altogether within three months, although heavy smokers may need to use it for longer.
+Most people stop using NRT altogether within three months, although heavy smokers may need to use it longer.

 Varenicline is the only medication available currently specially designed to help you quit smoking.
 It works by preventing nicotine from binding to receptors (parts of your brain that respond to nicotine), which prevents cravings and reduces the reinforcing effects of smoking.

-One should try to quit smoking completely 7-14 days ahead of the start of the treatment.
+One should try to quit smoking completely 7-14 days before the treatment.
 The medicine should be taken for 12 weeks as recommended.